rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ##Preloads
 ###Preload
-Defines plug-ins to be pre-loaded along with RhoElements rather than loading when needed by a program function.
-This prevents the user from experiencing a lag when performing a function for the first time.
-Plug-ins are otherwise loaded into memory as needed.
-For example, when `Barcode.enable` is called, the `Barcode` plug-in DLL will be loaded, causing a delay.
+Defines plug-ins to be pre-loaded with RhoElements rather than loading as needed by a program function.
+Pre-loading prevents application lag when a program function is called for the first time.
+For example, when `Barcode.enable` is called by an app, a slight lag will be seen as the `Barcode` DLL loads into memory.
 Specify a Preload tag for each module to be loaded when RhoElements starts up.

-Note that while multiple modules may be defined in the same DLL, all pre-loaded modules must be listed to see maximum benefit.
+* While multiple modules may be defined in the same DLL, **list all pre-loaded modules for maximum benefit**.

-Preload all required modules to avoid running out of memory during execution on low memory devices.
+* For memory-constrained devices, **pre-load all required modules to prevent an out-of-memory condition during execution**.

-**Plug-ins are integral to RhoElements on the Enterprise Tablet, and therefore do not apply.<br>
+* **Plug-ins are integral to RhoElements on the Enterprise Tablet**, and therefore do not apply.

 **Configuration Identifier**: PRELOAD<br>
 **Possible Values**: 0 - Do Not Preload, 1 - Preload<br>